psu13/mutable-states/content/Reading Physics.md

 	I also have to give a shout out to the book <em><a href="https://www.amazon.com/Quantum-Field-Theory-Gifted-Amateur/dp/019969933X">Quantum field theory for the gifted amateur</a></em>.
 I have not worked my way through it all yet, but it is a nice introduction to the material that tries to explain many notations and assumptions that other texts take for granted.
 Recommended.
 The Kindle book is also an embedded PDF, which means the math looks good.

 - The Standard Model.
-This is actually where I started my top town survey.
+This is actually where I started my top down survey.
 Stanford has a bunch of video material given by Leonard Susskind, who is a big wig.
 His <a href="https://www.youtube.com/playlist?list=PLC63E1F4BA17495B3">lectures on the Standard Model</a> almost reach the point where he tells you something, but you are never quite sure.
 I was hoping to find a high level but almost mathematical explanation of where the idea for the Higgs field comes from, but never quite got there.
 I guess I will keep looking.

 - Special and General Relativity.
 Special relativity is generally taught in high school and undergraduate physics.
 So I had seen that before.
 I always avoided GR because the math seemed too hard.
 Actually though if you stare at it enough it's not too hard, and very pretty.
 Start with <a href="https://www.preposterousuniverse.com/grnotes/">Sean Carroll's notes</a>, and maybe his book too, which is a nice presentation of the subject with (I think) just the right mix of physics and math.
 More on this subject later.